-In accordance with tradition, the Secretary-General then drew lots to determine which delegation would occupy the first seat in the General Assembly Hall during the seventy-second session.
+In accordance with tradition, the Secretary-General then drew lots to determine which delegation would occupy the first seat in the General Assembly Hall during the seventy-third session.
 Mali was selected for the first seat, to be followed in English alphabetical order by all the other countries, including in the Assembly’s Main Committees.

 The Assembly also elected, by acclamation, the following 16 Vice-Presidents of its plenary bureau: Algeria, Burkina Faso, Cambodia, Cyprus, Democratic Republic of the Congo, Gambia, Guyana, Iraq, Japan, Namibia, Panama, Qatar, San Marino, Spain, Sudan and Ukraine.
 Rounding out the 21 Vice-Presidents were the five permanent members of the Security Council — China, France, Russian Federation, United Kingdom and the United States.

 In consecutive meetings of its six Main Committees the Assembly then elected members of their respective bureaux, all by acclamation.
 The First Committee (Disarmament and International Security) elected Ion Jinga (Romania) as Chair; Marissa Audra Faith Edwards (Guyana) as Vice-Chair; and Muna Zawani Md Idris (Brunei Darussalam) as Rapporteur.
 The elections for two remaining Vice-Chairs — from the Group of African States and the Group of Western European and Other States, respectively — were postponed pending the nomination of candidates from those regions.